 The EU’s Crackdown on Google: Implications for the Travel and Hospitality Industry

 In recent years, the European Union (EU) has sharpened its focus on digital competition, particularly concerning tech giants like Google.
 With the travel and hospitality industry undergoing a transformative shift towards digitalization, questions have arisen over whether Google is adhering to the EU’s rigorous digital competition rules.
-EU regulations Google travel
+The latest news about EU regulations on Google for travel find out below.

 As digital marketplaces become more vital for travel and hospitality businesses, it’s imperative to understand how Google’s practices align—or fall short—with these regulations.